 Internships represent an excellent framework to develop academic study and to understand the underpinnings of a foreign culture.
 They also offer students in-depth exposure to French organizations and companies.
 Qualified and motivated students are encouraged to participate in any of the various Paris internship opportunities.

 Internships may involve on-site activity, observation or research positions.
 Many are offered by alumni, researchers or institutions affiliated with the Stanford program.
 In most cases, internships are available year-round and only require a one-quarter stay in Paris.
-Internship opportunities include media, French schooling, marketing, product design, computer science, green urban planning, NGO, engineering, and biology research positions.
+Internship opportunities include media, French schooling, marketing, product design, computer science, green urban planning, engineering, and biology research positions.

 The Paris program also proposes individually arranged positions in order to accommodate students’ specific interests.
 Internships can be arranged in a number of areas including the arts, architecture, communication, advertising, marketing, media and journalism, health services, IT, research and NGO's.
 Arranged internships are available to students at an advanced level of French (placed into French 23P upon arrival in Paris).
 They require that students begin the application process while still on campus during the quarter preceding the experience through Skype interviews, etc.

 How do I apply for these internships?